classgraph/classgraph/classgraph-vfs/README.md

 Module name: `io.github.classgraph.vfs`.
 Requires JDK 17 or newer.
 No dependencies other than `classgraph-base`, which is pulled in transitively.

-The whole API is three classes: `Vfs` opens things, a `VfsRoot` is one opened directory, jarfile or module, and a `VfsEntry` is one file within it.
+Three classes carry the API: `Vfs` opens things, a `VfsRoot` is one opened directory, jarfile or module, and a `VfsEntry` is one file within it.
+Two more turn up as you use them:
+`CloseableByteBuffer` wraps a buffer you have to close, and `VfsVisitor` is the callback that `VfsRoot#walk()` takes.
+Those five types are the public API -- `VfsEntry` has two further public methods returning types from the internal packages, which are exported only to ClassGraph's own modules.
 See the [Vfs API](https://github.com/classgraph/classgraph/wiki/Vfs-API) for the full reference.

 ## One interface over every kind of storage